Phyllis Alexander

 Biography

-Phyllis' teaching style is active, problem-based, and collaborative and her assessment strategies encourage the development of professional competencies and the application of technical knowledge, thus enhancing the student learning experience and facilitating early-career readiness.
-Phyllis actively engages students in extra-curricula opportunities, including annual transnational intensive study programmes...
+Phyllis' teaching style is active, problem-based, and collaborative and her assessment strategies encourage the development of professional competencies, thus enhancing the student learning experience and facilitating early-career readiness.
+She takes an active role in programme and curriculum development at BU while also leading on extra-curricula programmes including international intensive study programmes and employability initiatives.

 more